ericyoondotcom/MMM-ParticleStatus/README.md

 --- | --- | ---
 particleUsername | Your Particle account username. | _required_
 particlePassword | Your Particle account password. | _required_
-clientId | clientId from your Particle account. | _optional_ if you are sending PRIVATE Particle events, you will need your clientId/clientSecret clientSecret | clientSecret from your Particle account. | _optional_ if you are sending PRIVATE Particle events, you will need your clientId/clientSecret events | An array of events (format is described below). | Empty array, resulting in nothing being shown debug | `true` if you want logs enabled. | _optional. default is `false`.
+clientId | clientId from your Particle account. | _optional_  If you are sending PRIVATE Particle events, you will need your clientId/clientSecret clientSecret | clientSecret from your Particle account. | _optional_  :If you are sending PRIVATE Particle events, you will need your clientId/clientSecret. events | An array of events (format is described below). | Empty array, resulting in nothing being shown debug | `true` if you want logs enabled. | _optional- -:Default is `false`.
 If debug is `true`, then you will get console log output on the Particle webserver

 ### Event Objects
 The `events` field in the config takes a special JS Object, as described below.